Wendigooor/nq_analyze/PRD.md

 ## 6. Advanced: Asking Cursor for New Features/Analyses

 ### 6.1.
-Net Change Analysis (as mentioned by presenter)
+Net Change Analysis (Next Step)

-1. Ask Cursor: `"Create a new Python script.
-This script should:
+*   **Plan:** Create a new Python script to perform Net Change Analysis as described below.
-    1. Load the 'nasdaq_h1_2010_present.csv' data.
+1. Create a new Python script.
-    2. Calculate the net percentage change for each hourly candle ( (close - open) / open * 100 ).
+2. Load the data (currently using `frd_sample_futures_NQ/NQ_1hour_sample.csv`).
-    3. Filter out extreme outliers (e.g., keep data between the 3rd and 97th percentile of net changes).
+3. Calculate the net percentage change for each hourly candle ( `(close - open) / open * 100` ).
-    4. Calculate and print overall statistics for the filtered net changes: count, mean, median, standard deviation.
+4. Filter out extreme outliers (e.g., keep data between the 3rd and 97th percentile of net changes).
-    5. Calculate and print standard deviation thresholds (e.g., mean +/- 0.5*std, +/- 1.0*std, +/- 1.5*std, +/- 2.0*std).
+5. Calculate and print overall statistics for the filtered net changes: count, mean, median, standard deviation.
-    6. Aggregate and print these net change statistics (mean, median, std_dev) per hour of the day (0-23 NY Time)." `
+6. Aggregate and print these net change statistics (mean, median, std_dev) per hour of the day (0-23 NY Time).

 ## 7. Expected Deliverables
 *   A functioning Python environment for the analysis.
-*   `nasdaq_h1_2010_present.csv` containing the historical data.
+*   Sample data file `frd_sample_futures_NQ/NQ_1hour_sample.csv` used for analysis.
-*   Modified `analyzers/hourly_swing_failure_analyzer.py` script.
+*   Modified `analyzers/hourly_swing_failure_analyzer.py` script with refined pattern definitions and statistical aggregation.
 *   Console output of the aggregated H1 Swing Failure statistics table.
 *   PNG images of example patterns in the `plots_swing_failures/` directory.
-*   (Optional) A new script for "Net Change" analysis and its output.
+*   A new script for "Net Change" analysis and its output.

 ## 8. Notes & Best Practices for using Cursor
 *   **Be Specific:** The more specific your prompt to Cursor (Ctrl+K or chat), the better the results.